gajos112/VolumeShadowCopyCollector/README.md

 - Windows 10 1803 April 2018 Update (all editions) includes the .NET Framework 4.7.2
 - Windows 10 1903 May 2019 Update (all editions) includes the .NET Framework 4.8

-The tool uses symbolic links to get access to Volume Shadows Copies, which means that artifacts like $MFT and $USNJrnl are not accessible this way.
-First It creates a symbolic link, collects artifacts and saves them to a new directory, which then is packed to a ZIP format.
-Once collection is packed, symbolic links and folders created to store collections are removed.
+The tool uses symbolic links to gain access to Volume Shadows Copies, this means that artifacts such as $MFT and $USNJrnl are not accessible with this tool.
+The tool will create a symbolic link, collect the necessary artifacts, and then saves them to a new directory.
+This is then packed to a ZIP format for ease of transfer.
+Once the collection is packed, the previously created symbolic links and folders are removed.

 If administrator rights are missing the tool will throw an error:
 ![alt text](https://github.com/gajos112/VolumeShadowCopyCollector/blob/main/Images/Error.png?raw=true)

-If the tool is launched with the admin rights, it will start collecting files:
+If the tool is launched with the admin rights, it will start collecting the necessary files:
 ![alt text](https://github.com/gajos112/VolumeShadowCopyCollector/blob/main/Images/Admin_rights_1.png?raw=true)

-When all files are collected it packs the collection and removes all created files and folders.
+When all files are collected it packs the collection, and removes all created files and folders.
 ![alt text](https://github.com/gajos112/VolumeShadowCopyCollector/blob/main/Images/Admin_rights_2.png?raw=true)

-For each VSS detected on the system, the tool creatas a seperate ZIP file with collection.
+For each VSS detected on the system, the tool creates a separate ZIP file for each collection.
 ![alt text](https://github.com/gajos112/VolumeShadowCopyCollector/blob/main/Images/Collections.PNG?raw=true)

 In addition to the collected files, inside the ZIP file you can find a log.txt file.
-That file, as the name suggests, contains all logs showing which files were collected and which were not.
+As the name suggests, this file contains all logs demonstrating which files were collected, and which were not.